-MLS 655 Capstone Leadership Studies Project (6) This course is a concluding academic exercise designed to provide students with an opportunity to demonstrate mastery in the field of leadership studies.
-The Capstone Project will be based on rigorous independent research and reflect the integration of theory and practice, through the interpretative lens of the Christian worldview.
-The final project for this course can be: the creation of a new business model, a strategic plan or analysis, or a new program or service for a local nonprofit; but it must have socially and culturally redemptive value.
-Students will have weekly interaction with their instructor to discuss the progress of their projects and seek additional guidance.
-In addition to writing a scholarly paper that clearly documents their research, students will present their findings in the form of an oral presentation and defense of the project's major conclusions and recommendations to faculty and peers at the end of the course.
+MLS 653 Capstone Leadership Studies Project I (3) This course is the first of a two-course concluding academic exercise designed to provide MSLS students with an opportunity to demonstrate mastery in the field of leadership studies.
+This first course will focus on the development of a rigorous independent research project, as well as challenge and refine students' writing and research skills at the graduate level.
+The final project of the two courses can be: the creation of a new business model, a strategic plan or analysis, or a new program or service for a local nonprofit; but it must have socially and culturally redemptive value.
+Throughout both courses, students will have weekly interaction with their instructor to discuss the progress of their projects and seek additional guidance.
 Prerequisites: 30 MSLS credits.

+MLS 657 Capstone Leadership Studies Project II (3) In the second course of the Capstone Project two-course sequence, students will complete the research for their Capstone Project, which will culminate in the writing of a scholarly paper that clearly documents their research and reflects the integration of theory and practice through the interpretive lens of the Christian worldview.
+Students will present their findings in the form of an oral presentation and defense of the project's major conclusions and recommendations to faculty and peers at the end of the course.
+Prerequisite: MLS 653.